-- · Historical data is presented based on current targets.
-Three-year period used for targeting. - · Charts are based on worldwide operational units performance indicators' results obtained in March 2022.
+- Historical data is presented based on current targets.
+Three-year values used for targeting. - Charts are based on Performance Indicator results obtained on 10 June 2019 and do not include long-term shutdown units.

 WANO MISSION

 TO MAXIMISE THE SAFETY AND RELIABILITY OF NUCLEAR POWER PLANTS WORLDWIDE BY WORKING TOGETHER TO ASSESS, BENCHMARK AND IMPROVE PERFORMANCE THROUGH MUTUAL SUPPORT, EXCHANGE OF INFORMATION AND EMULATION OF BEST PRACTICES.